JaspervB-tud/AmpliDiff/README.md

 - Job title
 - Phone number

-After obtaining a license, Gurobi can be downloaded from their [website](https://www.gurobi.com/downloads/).
+After obtaining a license (this requires an active connection to a network connected to the provided institution, either directly or through VPN), Gurobi can be downloaded from their [website](https://www.gurobi.com/downloads/).
 It may be required to disable OS security checks in order to run the unsigned binaries from Gurobi to connect to the licensing server.

 ### Usage
 AmpliDiff requires the user to provide an Multiple Sequence Alignment in the form of a fasta file, and a metadata file in TSV format which has a header line containing a header with "lineage" that contains the lineages/strains/species of an entry.
 The first column should always be a sequence identifier which is used to assign classes to genomes in the MSA fasta file.
 Note that sequence IDs in the metadata should not contain "|" characters and should correspond exactly to the IDs in the fasta file.